About America Saves Week

-- Past national partners have included: Department of Defense, IRS, Federal Reserve Bank, USDA’s National Institute of Food and Agriculture, and participating land‐grant university extension offices, Consumer Financial Protection Bureau, National Foundation for Credit Counseling, United Way of America, National Black Caucus of States Institute, Corporation for Enterprise Development, Annie E. Casey Foundation, Family, Career and Community Leaders of America (FCCLA), and National Community Tax Coalition.
+- Past national partners have included: Department of Defense, IRS, Federal Reserve Bank, National Disability Institute, USDA’s National Institute of Food and Agriculture, and participating land‐grant university extension offices, FINRA Investor Education Foundation, Consumer Financial Protection Bureau, Social Security Administration, Association for Financial Counseling and Planning Education, United Way Worldwide, National Black Caucus of States Institute, Prosperity Now, Annie E. Casey Foundation, and Family, Career and Community Leaders of America (FCCLA).

 What Can Organizations Do to Participate?